 Yes.
 The seat is still structurally safe to use as long as the foam is positioned in the same place in which it was intended.
 Sometimes taping the foam in place is suggested in order to prevent it from wiggling.
 Taping the foam does not compromise the safety of the car seat.
 For more information contact Britax Customer Service at: 1-888-427-4829 (toll free).

+The expiration date varies by product and from the date of manufacture.
 For information relating to your particular car seat, please refer to your user guide.

 Britax Car Seats manufactured June 2010 or after